Table of Contents

 One thing to keep in mind with an annuity is that, like a 401(k) and a traditional IRA, you'll have to pay taxes on the gains once you withdraw the money.
 You'll enjoy tax-deferred growth while the money is in the account, but you'll need to factor in future taxes in retirement.

-The job market is booming, and there are more job openings than there are people to fill them.13
+The job market is booming, and there are more job openings than there are people to fill them.10

-As mentioned, women often live longer than men and may face considerable health care costs in retirement.
+As mentioned, women often live longer than men, which means they may face higher health care costs in retirement.

 To better prepare for this, consider long-term care insurance.
 Similar to health insurance, you pay a monthly premium for coverage.
-However, the main difference with long-term care insurance is that you can use this coverage to pay for some or most of your long-term care costs.
-This can include nursing home residency as well as assisted living and support services such as in-home care.
+However, the main difference with long-term care insurance is that you can use this coverage can help pay for long-term care needs, such as:

-If traditional long-term care policies seem too expensive for your situation, consider a hybrid policy that combines life insurance with long-term care benefits.
-With this type of policy, you can use the death benefit — which your beneficiaries would normally receive after your death — to pay for long-term care expenses while you're still alive.
+If traditional long-term care insurance feels too costly, a hybrid policy may be an option.
+It combines life insurance with long-term care benefits.
+With this approach, you can use a portion of the policy’s death benefit to pay for long-term care costs while you’re still living.

 Having a plan to pay for future health care costs is also a critical part of retirement planning, so shop around for quotes to see how much a long-term care policy may cost you.
 The younger and healthier you are, the more affordable this policy might be, so it's often advantageous to look for a policy as soon as possible.